dedevez/DevCheatSheets/README.md

 # DevCheatSheets

-Welcome to **DevCheatSheets** – your one-stop repository for interactive, step-by-step cheat sheets and guides on common software development tasks.
+Welcome to **DevCheatSheets** – your one-stop repository for clear, step-by-step cheat sheets and guides on common software development tasks.
 This repository is designed to help developers, from beginners to experts, quickly set up and explore projects, tools, and workflows with ease.

-Each cheat sheet is a **Jupyter Notebook** that combines explanations, code snippets, and live executable cells.
+Each cheat sheet is a **Markdown (`.md`) file**, combining explanations, examples, and actionable steps.
 Whether you're starting a new project, managing your workflow, or exploring best practices in software development, these guides are here to make your life easier!

 ---